What Happens to Norway Without Oil Income?

 It may seem incredible that Norway can stop pumping oil without consequence.
 But that is not entirely true.
 While Norway is pumping oil the oil fund would keep growing faster each year than it would be doing without the oil income.

 The key reason why it has so little apparent consequence is because Norway was primarily saving money rather than spending.
 If you make a million dollars per year but live as if you made $50 000 per year then reducing your salary to $50 000 will not make much of a difference to your every day life.
 The key difference will be that your savings account will not keep growing as fast every year as it used to.

-For anybody who has been to Norway this should not surprise anyone.
+For anybody who has been to Norway, this should not surprise anyone.
 Norway does not look like an affluent oil rich Gulf state.
-The opulence of place like Dubai where the police drive hyper cars such as Bugatti does not exist in Norway.
+The opulence of places like Dubai where the police drive hypercars such as Bugatti does not exist in Norway.
 There are not many Bugatti, Bentley or Rolls Royce in Norway.
 In fact I have yet to see any.
-You will however see a lot of Teslas.
+You will, however, see a lot of Teslas.